How Much Does a Domain Name Cost? | Pricing Breakdown (2023)

 New domain names can cost anywhere between $10-$20, although a preregistered domain will be more expensive – the cost of domains also depends on how popular they are.
 Our top tip for saving money on your domain is to shop around for the lowest price.
-Domain registrars like Domain.com or GoDaddy could have wildly different prices for the same domain name!
+Some website builders give you one for free for a year if you pick an annual plan, and even domain name registrars like Domain.com or GoDaddy could have wildly different prices for the same domain name!

 We know that finding a cheap domain name is more important than ever when living costs are on the rise, so our goal for this article is to help you find a cheap option for your dream domain.
 Below we’ll dive into all the ins and outs of buying a domain name, as well as covering any hidden fees, the best domain registrars, and more.